Address for Correspondence: Gulmira Kudaiberdieva, Editor-in-Chief, Heart, Vessels and Transplantation, Email: firstname.lastname@example.org

 Large steps have been taken in pandemics – vaccination are being rolling with more vaccines available and approved now by WHO, CDC, EMA (6-8), though we are facing some new variants, differing in transmissibility and disease severity (UK B.1.1.7-alpha, South Africa B.1.351 -beta, Brazil P1-gamma, India B 1.617.2-delta) bringing an upsurge in several countries, and rare complications.
 However, emerging evidence, registry studies on vaccinated people shows that vaccines provide a good efficacy confirming results of trials and they are also effective against mutations (9-11).
 The recent upsurge in India has brought to our attention - mucormycosis, a rare complication developing in patients with COVID-19, diabetes and inappropriate use of dexamethasone (12).

-We have now evidence available on COVID sequelae we have been concerned about, pulmonary and cardiovascular consequences - 4-6 months follow-up studies after COVID-19 that looked at hospitalizations and death rate (13, 14).
+We have now evidence available on COVID sequels we have been concerned about, pulmonary and cardiovascular consequences - 4-6 months follow-up studies after COVID-19 that looked at hospitalizations and death rate (13, 14).
 In a study of 73 435 non-hospitalized and 13 645 hospitalized patients with COVID-19 authors demonstrated a 1.46 times higher risk of death and increased hospitalizations during 6 months with respiratory, CV and other conditions in COVID-19 patients as compared to patients without COVID-19.
 Similar data were obtained when comparing to seasonal influenza.
 Excess in CV burden and hospitalizations after mild, moderate severe forms of COVID-19 were due to hypertension, arrhythmias, chest pain, HF, and coronary atherosclerosis (13).
 Recent analysis of 4 months follow-up after acute phase of about 250 000 patients with COVID-19 demonstrated increased risk of hospitalizations with respiratory failure, arrhythmias, diabetes, myocarditis, hypercoagulability after acute disease, risk was higher in older age patients with comorbidities, though younger adults were also at risk (14).
 These studies testify that COVID-19 is associated with poorer prognosis than seasonal influenza, CV hospitalizations may be due to new onset but also due to worsening of pre-existing conditions.

 In one study of >6000 hospitalized patients with COVID-19 without pre-existent CV disease or risk factors, HF developed in 0.6% among them 22% did not have CV disease history, 38% had history of CV disease and 40% at least had 1 risk factor (15).
 Patients with new onset of HF were younger, male and with low body mass index.
 Autopsy and early magnetic resonance imaging (MRI) studies in athletes suggested development of myocarditis, though analysis of later MRI studies reported myocarditis like changes occurred in less than 1% (16).
 Further multidisciplinary follow-up studies are needed.

-We are glad to welcome our new Editorial Board member - Dr Francesco Perone from Carsito, Italy, he will be responsible for evaluation of studies on cardiac imaging: echocardiography, cardiac CT and MRI and we look forward for our collaboration.
+We are glad to welcome our new Editorial Board members - Dr Francesco Perone from Carsito, Italy, he will be responsible for evaluation of studies on cardiac imaging: echocardiography, cardiac CT and MRI and we look forward for our collaboration.

 Heart, Vessels and Transplantation